tatumio/tatum-php/docs/Api/BitcoinCashApi.md

 ## ~~`bchRpcDriver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/bcash/node`~~
 >
 > This method is no longer supported.

+JSON RPC HTTP driver

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as an http-based JSON RPC driver to connect directly to the node provided by Tatum.
+To learn more about JSON RPC, visit <a href="https://github.com/gcash/bchd/blob/master/docs/json_rpc_api.md#Methods" target="_blank">Bitcoin Cash developers' guide</a>.

 [Back to top](#top)